kepstein/covidDataDownloader/readme.md

 CloudWatch Event.
 I used AWS Glue to create a table, and detect the schema of the data.
 Because the data is clean, and simple Glue was able to infer the schema perfectly.
 Once the Glue job completes, I have a usable table in Amazon Athena, with which I can explore the data using some standard SQL queries.
 The final steps in this process are to create a dataset in AWS QuickSight, and then create some visualizations.
+QuickSight automatically refreshes its data once every day.

 ## Deployment